-Chinese people have migrated to many parts of the world over the course of the last 150 years, establishing local communities and shaping new lives.
+Chinese people have migrated to almost every part of the world over the course of the last 150 years, establishing local communities and shaping new lives.
 Some of those migrants were from mainland Chinese Catholic communities, and even more (or their children and grandchildren) became Catholic in their new countries.
-Expatriate Chinese Catholics are said to have been generous funders of church building projects in China, and often seek to influence global perceptions about the Chinese Church, particularly the condition of the underground Church.
+Expatriate Chinese Catholics are said to have been generous funders of church building projects in China, and often seek to influence global perceptions about the Chinese Church, particularly the condition of the unregistered or "underground" Church.

-Though there are huge, historic Catholic churches in many major Chinese cities, Catholics have disproportionately, like the population as a whole, been rural village residents.3 In the mid-1990s, Richard Madsen estimated that about 80 percent of Chinese Catholics lived in rural communities.2 One researcher wrote about one of those provinces, Hebei: “Hebei is also the seat of the underground Church, where most arrests of bishops and the faithful take place.
+Though there are huge, historic Catholic churches in many major Chinese cities, Catholics have disproportionately, like the population as a whole, been rural village residents.3 In the mid-1990s, Richard Madsen estimated that about 80% of Chinese Catholics lived in rural communities.4 One researcher wrote about one of those provinces, Hebei: “Hebei is also the seat of the underground Church, where most arrests of bishops and the faithful take place.
 The province boasts a number of ‘Catholic villages,’ where most or all of the inhabitants are poor Catholic farmers.
 Attending an early morning Mass in one of these villages can be a very moving experience.”5 China's villages have for millennia been places where identity was tied to one's ancestors and role within the family.6 Factories have their own rhythms that are very different from village life, with extremely long hours and little flexibility in terms of time off for religious services.
 Cities, Bai Jianqing also points out, are increasingly places where economic success and consumption become driving forces in workers' lives.7

 As young people move to cities in search of jobs, leaving behind the elderly and sometimes wives and children, both those who leave and those who are left behind are affected.
 As young people leave these tight-knit, majority-Catholic village contexts, it remains to be seen how their religious practice will be affected.
-Madsen argued that Catholic villages were unusually tight in terms of social solidarity, and that in such a context, belonging to the faith was “less a chosen faith than an ascribed status.”4 In the cities, the ascribed status may not hold so firmly.
+Madsen argued that Catholic villages were unusually tight in terms of social solidarity, and that in such a context, belonging to the faith was “less a chosen faith than an ascribed status.”8 In the cities, the ascribed status may not hold so firmly.
 Chan Kim-Kwong suggests that villagers may be less vulnerable to anti-religious government coercion.
 Whereas the villagers farm on their own and have large Catholic clan networks to back them up, urban workers can easily be deprived of work opportunities in education, banking, healthcare and state-owned industries if they are known to be Christian.9 As cities expand, the number of churches has in any case not expanded to keep pace outside of the historic city centers.

 - 9Chan Kim-Kwong, "Urbanization and Pastoral Responses," 21-22.
 In a recent study based on survey data from China, Rodney Stark and Xiuhua Wang suggest that presumed differences in religiosity between the cities and the countryside are not borne out in the surveys.
-Unfortunately, they provide no information on the statistical significance of their surveys, nor to do they distinguish between the Protestants and Catholics in their data.
+Unfortunately, they provide no information on the statistical significance of their surveys, nor do they distinguish between the Protestants and Catholics in their data.
 Rodney Stark and Xiuhua Wang, A Star in the East: The Rise of Christianity in China (West Conshohocken, PA: Templeton, 2015), 91-111.